How to Become a Software DeveloperHow to Become a Software DeveloperHow to Become a Software Developer

-The average base pay reported by software developers to employment site Glassdoor is $80,018 per year.
-Entry-level software developers earn an average of $68,000 per year, according to Glassdoor’s self-reported survey, while developers with 15 or more years of experience earn an average base salary of $104,461 annually.
+The average base pay reported by software developers to the employment site Glassdoor, as of 2020, is $76,526 per year.
+Entry-level software developers earn an average of $58,000 per year, according to Glassdoor’s self-reported survey, while developers with 15 or more years of experience earn an average base salary of $107,000 annually.

 Future Growth of Software Developer Careers

-Money magazine’s claim that software developer is the “hottest job in America” is supported by BLS-compiled figures that forecast a growth of 24% in the number of software developer jobs between 2016 and 2026.
-This is well above the 7% growth rate predicted for all occupations.
-Application developers in particular will be in great demand: The BLS projects there will be 31% more jobs for app developers in the period.
+Money magazine’s claim in 2018 that software developer is the “hottest job in America” is supported by BLS figures that forecast a growth of 21% in the number of software developer jobs between 2018 and 2028.
+This is well above the 5% average growth rate predicted for all occupations.
+Application developers, in particular, will be in great demand; the BLS projects there will be 26% more jobs for app developers in the period.

 In fact, the BLS forecast for software developer hiring may be too conservative considering the digital transformation now affecting businesses of all types and in all industries.
 CNBC reports there were 84,000 more job openings for all types of software developers in 2018 than in the previous year, far outpacing the next three fastest-growing professions: cybersecurity analyst (12,000 more jobs), cyber calamity forecaster (8,300 more jobs), and user interface designer (6,800 more jobs).